 When a set of surviving storylines have been located in a scatterplot, with axes such as likelihood and desirability, some attention should be given to the nature of that distribution.
 Are there some conspicuously empty spaces in the scatterplot, where there is an absence of storylines describing what might be happening there?
 If so, this may have implications for the design of any subsequent ParEvo type exercises.
 The assumption here is that a diversity of storylines i.e. occupying a whole range of possible types, is desirable, because it will mean the people or organisations involved in an exercise will have to think more widely and flexibly about their possible responses.

-3. Prioritising analysis of specific storylines
+3. Prioritising analysis of specific kinds of storylines

-- least desirable but more likely storylines
+- Least desirable but more likely storylines

-- more desirable but less likely storylines
+- More desirable but less likely storylines

-- more desirable and more likely storylines
+- More desirable and more likely storylines

-- less desirable and less likely storylines
+- Less desirable and less likely storylines

 4. Responding to specific storylines